How to Dress for Your Body Type: A Scientific Guide to Fit, Balance and Proportion

 The concept of “dressing for your body type” is often reduced to vague fashion advice.
 But from a technical standpoint, it’s about balancing proportions, aligning garment construction with body measurements, and enhancing silhouette through fit logic.

 This guide explains the measurable differences between common body types, how clothing interacts with shape, and how to apply that understanding to your wardrobe—no guesswork, no myths.
-Plus, it introduces how Tellar.co.uk uses real measurements and brand-specific data to take the guesswork out of dressing for your shape.
+Plus, it introduces how tellar.co.uk uses real measurements and brand-specific data to take the guesswork out of dressing for your shape.

 Why Dressing for Your Body Type Works